Vegetable Pasta combines your favorite veggies with pasta in a rich, creamy sauce—no heavy cream, milk, flour, or specialty ingredients needed!

 Recipe Notes

-Note 1: Carrots: Grate large carrots on the large holes of a cheese grater.
+Note 1: Grate large carrots on the large holes of a cheese grater.
 Measure and add.

-Note 4: Blending: When blending, make sure to secure the lid on tightly and select the โ€œsoupโ€ or โ€œhotโ€ cycle.
-Increase speed slowly and watch it carefully to avoid sauce exploding out or over.
+Note 4: When blending, make sure to secure the lid on tightly and select the โ€œsoupโ€ or โ€œhotโ€ cycle.
+Increase speed slowly and watch it carefully to avoid sauce exploding.
 Remove the lid carefully as it will likely release a burst of steam.
-If your blender doesnโ€™t have a hot/soup setting, you can compensate by replacing the blender lid with a folded towel and holding it in place with your hands.
-This will help reduce steam pressure.ย
+If your blender doesnโ€™t have a hot/soup setting, you can replace the blender lid with a folded towel and hold it in place with your hands.
+This will help reduce steam pressure.

 Nutrition